GCS has funded the investment costs for a Data Science Archive (DSA) via the SuperMUC-NG project.

 2. Application Process

 In principle, the application is done during the general application process for computing time, e.g. via GCS-JARDS (Application step "Data management LRZ" → "Archive").
-However, for the DSA pilot phase and for existing SuperMUC projects, it is necessary that a service request is submitted via LRZ Service Desk (Please specify Archive total size and total Archive file number).
+Due to the DSA installation, you have to repeat your request via the LRZ servicedesk as the first step.
+In this request, please specify again the Archive total size and the total Archive file number.

-To transform a project at it's end into a data-only project, an LRZ-internal approval is required.
+To transform a project at it's end into a DSA long-tem storage project, an LRZ-internal approval is required.
 The application is done by filling out the SuperMUC-NG DSS Data Management Plan template from Data Science Storage for SuperMUC and submitting it via the LRZ Service Desk.

 3. Terms and Conditions

 GCS has funded the Data Science Archive systems until end of 2026.
 While LRZ of course aims to raise funding for a successor system, which will replace the current systems once they're phased out, we currently cannot give any guarantees for retaining data on SuperMUC-NG DSA beyond end of 2026.
 However, if we fail to raise funds for a successor system, we will announce this well in advance, to give users enough time to move their data somewhere else.

 SuperMUC-NG DSA services are provided free of charge.